Overview

 Once a user has authorized the application to access their vehicle, the user is redirected to theREDIRECT_URI

-with an authorization code as a query parameter.
+with a user_id and state as query parameters.
 In the previous section, we had set our REDIRECT_URI as localhost:8000/exchange.

-Now, our server can be set up as follows to receive the authorization code.
+Now, our server can be set up as follows to receive and store the user_id.

 Launching Connect